Menu

 Owned By: Town of Duxbury

-The oldest working cranberry bog in Duxbury is now conservation land!
+Gifford Bog — the oldest working cranberry bog in Duxbury — is now conservation land!
 Walk the 0.73-mile perimeter loop trail around the bogs.
 Continue your walk for 2.3 miles in the Williams Preserve, directly adjacent (across Temple Street).

 Features

-Acquired by the Town of Duxbury as conservation land in 2015.
-Farmed previously by the Gifford (c.
+This property was acquired by the Town of Duxbury as conservation land in 2015.
+In earlier times, it was farmed by the Gifford (c.
 1845) and Merry (c.
 1964) families.

 Trail Description